tizenegy/tizenegy/README.md

 Over my carreer in IT, I have enjoyed collaborating with wonderful people from different backgrounds and cultures.
 And I have worked with a variety of back-end and front-end technologies.

-Currently living in Germany but open for projects all over Europe and the world.
+Living in Germany right now but open for projects all over Europe and the world.

+---

+### ⚡ My current stack...
+- Angular 12
+- RXJS
+- NGRX
+- Jest
+- Cypress
+- grpc

 ---